-All teachers are supported in their teaching of pupils with SEN/D in the following ways:
+All teachers are supported in their teaching of pupils with SEND in the following ways:

 - Information contained in the Learning Enrichment department folder in the staff drive on the school intranet.
-This contains SEN/D information specific to pupils and also general information on SEND indicators and support. - Information given at the designated Learning Enrichment slot at the weekly Staff Briefing and by arrangement at Staff Meetings. - Provision of ISPs for pupils whose needs are being supported in the classroom.
-ISPs are stored in the Learning Enrichment Department folder in the staff drive on the School intranet so that staff can read them and support their pupil towards their targets and act upon advice and strategies recommended insofar as they are relevant to their subject. - Provision of summaries of specialist assessment reports (e.g. EP, OT, SLT) written by the Head of Learning Enrichment to inform teachers' understanding of a pupil's specific learning difficulty and aid planning of appropriate differentiation and teaching strategies in lessons.

-- SEN/D CPD workshops with external specialists are arranged. - Information on SEN/D training opportunities is shared with all teaching staff and teaching support staff where relevant.
+This contains SEND information specific to pupils and also general information on SEND indicators and support. - Information given at the designated Learning Enrichment slot at the weekly Staff Briefing and by arrangement at Staff Meetings. - Provision of ISPs for pupils whose needs are being supported in the classroom.
+ISPs are stored in the Learning Enrichment Department folder in the staff drive on the School intranet so that staff can read them and support their pupil towards their targets and act upon advice and strategies recommended. . - Provision of summaries of specialist assessment reports (e.g. EP, OT, SLT) written by the Head of Learning Enrichment to inform teachers' understanding of a pupil's specific learning difficulty and aid planning of appropriate differentiation and teaching strategies in lessons. - SEND CPD workshops with external specialists are arranged. - Information on SEND training opportunities is shared with all teaching staff and teaching support staff where relevant.